automotiveMastermind/prompt/README.md

 themes
 ```

-**NOTE**: The installer simply creates a new folder (.uber) under the root folder, and copies all of the files there.
+**NOTE**: The installer simply creates a new folder (.pulsebridge) under the home folder, and copies all of the files
+there.
 It will backup this folder to ./backup first.
-It wires up the "extensions" by adding a source command for $HOME/.uber/bashrc
+It wires up the "extensions" by adding a source command for
-to $HOME/.bash_profile.
-It will not duplicate itself, so you can re-run the installer to upgrade at any time. the
+$HOME/.pulsebridge/prompt/bashrc to $HOME/.bash_profile.
+It will not duplicate itself, so you can re-run the installer
-$HOME/.bash_profile is also backed up to ./backup/[date].bash_profile.
+to upgrade at any time.
+The $HOME/.bash_profile is also backed up to ./backup/[date]/.bash_profile.

 ## Copright and License